 True story: Until one year ago I had never made my own pizza dough.

-This was partly because I thought making pizza dough at home had to be complicated and partly because I was madly and truly in love my Trader Joes Garlic & Herb pizza dough.
+This was partly because I thought making pizza dough at home had to be complicated and partly because I was madly and truly in love with Trader Joes Garlic & Herb pizza dough.
 After plenty of nights where I was craving pizza, but had no dough, I knew it was time to create my own copycat version of TJ's garlic herb pizza dough.

-Not only is making pizza dough at home more affordable than buying a pre-made dough, but it also happens to be WAY easier than I thought it would be.
+Not only is making vegan pizza dough at home more affordable than buying a pre-made dough, but it also happens to be WAY easier than I thought it would be.

 First, add the yeast & warm water to a bowl